 6 or more

-††††† (2) The relative placement support benefit shall be issued by check directly to a vendor providing the needed service or item listed in subsection (1)(c) of this section.
+††††† 2.
+A vendor providing the needed service or item listed in subsection (1)(c) of this section.

 ††††† (3) The cabinet shall indicate the need for a relative placement support benefit in the relativeís home evaluation in accordance with 922 KAR 1:140.